 What I did was fairly simple.
-I decided that for the week I was not going to initiate any conversations or share any information on Twitter besides the automatic posting of my blogs once they go live.
-This means the only caveat I had was that if someone wrote me first I would reply.
-But if nobody wrote me, I wasn’t going to post a single link, or do a retweet, or reach out to comment on something anyone said, including just saying hello.
+I decided that for the week I wasn’t going to initiate any conversations or share any information on either Facebook or Twitter, other than my normal marketing endeavors on Twitter whenever I create new content.
+The only caveat I had was that if someone wrote me first I would reply.
+But if nobody tried to contact me, I wasn’t going to post any other links, or do a retweet, or reach out to comment on something anyone said, including just saying hello.
 In essence, I wanted to see if anyone would miss me.

-What happened is exactly what I was expecting unfortunately.
-For the entire week I got three messages, all of which I responded to.
-One was through private message, which means and public that for the week people would have only seen me respond to two people.
-That is, if anyone was paying attention.
-I did have some people retweet some of my posts, and I was included in a bunch of those Follow Friday type posts, but overall nothing.
+What happened is exactly what I was expecting, unfortunately.
+For the entire week I got three messages, all on Twitter and all of which I responded to.
+One was through private message, which means in public that for an entire week people would have only seen me respond to two people; that is, if anyone was paying attention.
+I did have some people retweet some of my posts, so that was something, I guess, but overall nothing.

 What lessons did I learn, and what lessons can all of us basically learn from this little experiment?
 Let’s take a look:

 1. Very few of us are important enough online to be missed by anyone.
-I think there would probably be less than 20 people who would be missed if they stopped doing anything on social media for more than three days without telling people they were taking time off.
-So it’s not that I’m supposed to be anyone special, it’s just that there’s so much going on that it’s easy to miss when someone suddenly is around.
+Other than active celebrities, I think there would be few people who would be missed if they stopped doing anything on social media, unless they’d recently done something controversial, for more than three days without telling people they were taking time off.
+So it’s not that I’m supposed to be anyone special, it’s just that there’s so much going on that it’s easy to miss when someone suddenly isn’t around.

 2. Staying in the minds of people you’re trying to reach through social media means you have to be ready to dedicate either a lot of time or a lot of effort or a lot of technology to get the job done right.
 Strangely enough, although I’m not going to do it, I’m starting to get a better sense of why some people either use plug-ins that promote their stuff all day long, sometimes seeming like once a minute every single day, or have periods throughout the day where they’re going crazy posting all sorts of stuff on all the social media platforms.
 Some of us might get irritated by it, but my bet is that the overwhelming public doesn’t notice it the same way that someone like me does.

-3. Even though social media marketing is one of the easiest things to do when compared to traditional marketing, and definitely more cost effective, it’s harder to establish a loyal and recurring market unless you can figure out what capture someone’s attention enough for them to miss you, share what you have to say, comment on what you have to say, and then pay for whatever you’re hoping to get people to pay for, even if it’s only to pay attention to.
+3. Even though social media marketing is one of the easiest things to do when compared to traditional marketing, and definitely more cost effective, it’s harder to establish a loyal and recurring market unless you can figure out what captures someone’s attention enough for them to miss you, share what you have to say, comment on what you have to say, and then pay for whatever you’re hoping to get people to pay for, even if it’s only to pay attention to you.

-I will say this.
-During the experiment I did get more things completed than I normally might because I wasn’t checking Twitter all that often.
-I did post a few links on Google+, because it was totally hard to go cold turkey, and even though it helped supplant most of my Twitter cravings, it just wasn’t the same.
-I also put more links on Facebook than usual, and that wasn’t the same either.
-At least now I have a better idea of what needs to be done towards my quest to become more influential, while also given the something to think about as far as whether I’m ready to put in that much effort for the goal.
+Let me add this.
+During the experiment, I got a lot more things completed than I normally might because I wasn’t checking Twitter or Facebook all that often.
+I did view and like pictures on Instagram, because it was hard to go cold turkey and I enjoy looking at images.
+At least now I have a better idea of what needs to be done towards my quest to become more influential, while also giving me something to think about as far as whether I’m ready to put in that much effort for the goal.

-There you go; use the information as you can.
+There you go; use the information as you wish.